-The two most important reasons for maintaining the monitoring program at Abisko Scientific Research Station is that it has been built up gradually.
-Over the last 15-20 years the monitoring data also have been strongly connected to other scientific activities; i.e. manipulation studies and modelling.
+It has been a very long process.
+The two most important reasons for the monitoring program of the Abisko Station is that it has been built up gradually, ensuring that we will be able to maintain the different monitoring activities.
+Over the last 15- 20 years the monitoring data also has been strongly connected to other scientific activities; Manipulation studies and Modelling.